-Parties are to undertake discovery in a manner that allows them to make or respond to dispositive motions within the scheduled deadlines.
+Parties are to undertake discovery in a manner that allows them to make or respond to dispositive motions and Daubert motions within the scheduled deadlines.
 The fact that the general discovery deadline cutoff, set forth below, occurs after the deadlines for filing and briefing dispositive motions is not a ground for requesting an extension of the motion and briefing deadlines.

-4. Settlement Letters: March 15, 2013
+4. Settlement Letters: April 26, 2013